gorillalabs/sparkling/articles/getting_started.md

 before the `reduce` action, which would cause the line-lengths RDD to be saved to memory after the first time it is realized.
 See [RDD Persistence](#rdd-persistence) for more on persisting and caching RDDs in sparkling.

 <a name="sparkling-functions">

 ### Passing Functions to sparkling

 Spark’s API relies heavily on passing functions in the driver program to run on the cluster.
 Flambo makes it easy and natural to define serializable Spark functions/operations and provides two ways to do this.
 So, in order for your functions to be available on the cluster, the namespaces containing them need to be (AOT-)compiled.
-That's usually no problem, because you should uberjar your project to deploy it to the Cluster anyhow (see below *** TODO: Add Link ***).
+That's usually no problem, because you should uberjar your project to deploy it to the Cluster anyhow.

 When we evaluate this `map` transformation on the initial RDD, the result is another RDD.
 The result of this transformation can be seen using the `spark/collect` action to return all of the elements of the RDD.
 The following example will only work in an AOT-compiled environment.
 So, it will not work in your REPL: